dominicmorris002/redpitaya-rodeostat/README.md

-# AC Cyclic Voltammetry System - Rodeostat & Red Pitaya
+# Mobile AC Cyclic Voltammetry System Research - Rodeostat & Red Pitaya

 Hey!
 This project is for making an **AC Cyclic Voltammetry (ACCV) setup** using a Rodeostat potentiostat and two Red Pitaya devices.

 It’s all written in Python 3.8 and tested in PyCharm.
+PyRPL is used in this project but will eventually have a custom modified FPGA to allow the Red Pitaya to act as a comerical Lock In Amplifier using continous data streaming.

 ---